Ava DuVernay

-Ava Marie DuVernay (/ˌdjuːvərˈneɪ/; born August 24, 1972) is an American filmmaker and former film publicist.
-She is a recipient of a Primetime Emmy Award, a NAACP Image Award, a BAFTA Film Award and a BAFTA TV Award, as well as a nominee of an Academy Award and Golden Globe.
+Ava Marie DuVernay (/ˌdjuːvərˈneɪ/; born August 24, 1972) is an American filmmaker, screenwriter, and producer.
+She is a recipient of two Primetime Emmy Awards, two NAACP Image Awards, a BAFTA Film Award, and a BAFTA TV Award, as well as a nominee for an Academy Award and Golden Globe.
+In 2011, she founded her independent distribution company ARRAY.
 After making her directoral debut, I Will Follow (2010), DuVernay won the directing award in the U.S. dramatic competition at the 2012 Sundance Film Festival for her second feature film Middle of Nowhere, becoming the first black woman to win the award.

-For her work on Selma (2014), a biopic about Martin Luther King Jr., DuVernay became the first African-American woman to be nominated for a Golden Globe Award for Best Director, and the Academy Award for Best Picture.
+For her work on Selma (2014), a biopic about Martin Luther King Jr., DuVernay became the first African-American woman to be nominated for a Golden Globe Award for Best Director; the film went on to be nominated for the Academy Award for Best Picture.
 Her other film credits include the Academy Award-nominated Netflix documentary 13th (2016) and the Disney fantasy film A Wrinkle in Time (2018), the latter making her the first African-American woman to direct a film with a budget of $100 million.
+In 2023, she directed the biographical film Origin based on Isabel Wilkerson's book Caste: The Origins of Our Discontents (2020).

-Her television credits include the OWN drama series Queen Sugar (2016) and two Netflix drama limited series: When They See Us (2019), based on the 1989 Central Park jogger case and Colin in Black & White (2021), based on the teenage years of NFL player Colin Kaepernick.
+DuVernay's television credits include the OWN drama series Queen Sugar (2016) and two Netflix drama limited series: When They See Us (2019), based on the 1989 Central Park jogger case and Colin in Black & White (2021), based on the teenage years of NFL player Colin Kaepernick.
 In 2017, DuVernay was included on the annual Time 100 list of the most influential people in the world.
 In 2020, she was elected to the Academy of Motion Pictures Arts and Sciences board of governors as part of the directors branch.

 Early life and education

 Ava Marie DuVernay was born on August 24, 1972, in Long Beach, California.
 She was raised by her mother, Darlene (née Sexton), an educator, and her stepfather, Murray Maye.
 The surname of her biological father, Joseph Marcel DuVernay III, originates with Louisiana Creole ancestry.
 She grew up in Lynwood, California.
 She has four siblings.

 During her summer vacations, she would travel to the childhood home of her stepfather, which was not far from Selma, Alabama.
 DuVernay said that these summers influenced the making of Selma, as her father had witnessed the 1965 Selma to Montgomery marches.

-In 1990, DuVernay graduated from Saint Joseph High School in Lakewood.
+Raised Catholic, in 1990 DuVernay graduated from Saint Joseph High School in Lakewood.
 At the University of California, Los Angeles (UCLA), she was a double BA major in English literature and African-American studies.
-Ava is an honorary member of Alpha Kappa Alpha sorority.
+DuVernay is an honorary member of Alpha Kappa Alpha sorority.

+In 2021, DuVernay was awarded an honorary Doctor of Fine Arts degree from Yale University.